 - Student responsibilities: Be aware of the deadlines posted on the schedule.
 Start work on projects even if they are not open on Canvas.

 - Grade contest period: After a project grade is released, you have 7 days to contest the grade.
 After that time, projects will not be reevaluated.
 You must have a particular issue with a compelling argument as to why your grade is incorrect.
 Example compelling argument: “The TA took 10 points off because I was missing a chart, but the chart is visible on page 5.”
-Example not compelling argument: “I think I should have gotten more points, please regrade my project.”
+Example not a compelling argument: “I think I should have gotten more points, please regrade my project.”

 - Grade contest process: Instruction to be released before Project 1 grade release.